When first starting your small farm, it can be difficult to know which are the best farm animals to raise to make a profit.

 There is no better experience than just doing it and learning as you go.

 There are things to consider, however.
-You should always check with the regulations of your area before deciding on purchasing animals.
+You should always check the regulations of your area before deciding on purchasing animals.

 Some districts allow a couple of chickens in urban areas, and while that might be enough to support your own family, a profitable chicken business will require more space than that.